 We encourage students and parents to continually discuss the best dress choices for school and to adhere to the dress code.
 Faculty share the responsibility of monitoring students' dress.
-If a faculty member deems a student's dress to be in violation of the dress code, the protocol below will result.
+If a faculty member deems a student's dress to violate the dress code, the protocol below will result.